-The standard 82C465MV part can generate a doze timer timeout in as little as 2ms.
+The standard 82C465MV part can generate a Doze timer time-out in as little as 2ms.
 However, this selection is not compatible with all applications.
-For example, stable operating speed might be desirable for at least 2 s after a keyboard interrupt in order to completely service the event and prevent delays on subsequent keystrokes.
-Another operation, such as video access, might allow a return to doze mode almost immediately.
+For example, stable operating speed might be desirable for at least 2s after a keyboard interrupt in order to completely service the event and prevent delays on subsequent keystrokes.
+Another operation, such as video access, might allow a return to Doze mode almost immediately.

-Therefore, the 82C465MVA part provides a choice of two timeout timers for each device.
-When an interrupt for the device or access in the range associated with that device occurs, the event triggers a doze reset that reloads the selected timer for that device with the timeout value associated with that timer.
-Only when both timers have expired will the system return to doze mode operation.
+Therefore, the 82C465MVA part provides a choice of two time-out timers for each device.
+When an interrupt for the device or access in the range associated with that device occurs, the event triggers a Doze reset that reloads the selected timer for that device with the time-out value associated with that timer.
+Only when both timers have expired will the system return to Doze mode operation.

-On the original 82C465MV part, COM port, LPT port, and GNR accesses could not cause a doze reset.
-On the 82C465MVA version, these accesses can be programmed to enable a doze reset.
-However, to maintain backward compatibility with the 82C465MV and 82C463MV, the COM1&2, LPT, and GNR accesses point to the secondary doze timer at reset; this timer in turn is programmed for "no delay" at reset.
-The doze logic interprets the "no delay" setting as inhibiting doze reset for that source.
+On the original 82C465MV part, COM port, LPT port, and GNR accesses could not cause a Doze reset.
+On the 82C465MVA version, these accesses can be programmed to enable a Doze reset.
+However, to maintain backward compatibility with the 82C465MV and 82C463MV, the COM1, COM2, LPT, and GNR accesses point to the secondary Doze timer at reset; this timer in turn is programmed for "no delay" at reset.
+The Doze logic interprets the "no delay" setting as inhibiting Doze reset for that source.

 The SMI, EPMI1, and INTR signals are also potential sources of doze reset.
-However, these signals always use doze timeout 0 and cannot select doze timeout 1.
+However, these signals always use Doze time-out 0 and cannot select Doze time-out 1.

-Regarding SMI generation on doze events: Doze timeout events on DOZE\0 and DOZE\1 can be individually programmed to generate an SMI through register bits D9h[7:6], which are redefined on the 82C465MVA part to select the timeout(s) that will cause an SMI.
+Regarding SMI generation on Doze events: Doze time-out events on DOZE_0 and DOZE_1 can be individually programmed to generate an SMI through SYSCFG D9h[7:6], which are redefined on the 82C465MVA part to select the time-out(s) that will cause an SMI.
 Doze reset events are all individually programmable to generate SMIs.